Police Searching For Suspect In Cranberry Hotel Burglary - NewsBreak

 PITTSBURGH — Three suspects are in custody and one suspect was injured after a police chase turned into a car crash on Route 51 in Pittsburgh.
 The suspect vehicle crashed at the BP gas station near Woodruff Street at around 2:40 p.m.
 According to Pittsburgh police, the car crashed...

-A man from Harrisville died in a crash late last week in Venango County.
-State police say the two vehicle crash happened Thursday morning around 10:15 a.m. on Route 8 in Irwin Township.
-28-year-old Cody Donaldson of Harrisville was driving south when his vehicle went into the opposite lane.
-A...
+IRWIN TOWNSHIP, Pa. — State police said a 28-year-old man was killed in a crash in Venango County.
+The crash happened a little after 10:15 a.m.
+Thursday on State Highway 8 in Irwin Township.
+Investigators said Cody Donaldson, 28, of Harrisville, was traveling in the southbound lane when, for...

 Juvenile shot multiple times in Penn Hills